 Costs: The estimated 2015 program fee is $3,500.
 A final program fee will be announced in December, before the enrollment deadline.
 This fee includes airfare, ground transportation, housing, group meals, health insurance and program support staff.
 The fee does not include discretionary spending.

-Calendar: The 2015 JETS Nicaragua Medical Service Learning Program will run in early July, 2015.
+Calendar: The 2015 JETS Nicaragua Medical Service Learning Program will run in mid-July, 2015.
 Exact dates will be available later this year.